THE TRAMMPS-DISCO INFERNO.

 Starvin’ is another track Norman Harris cowrote, arranged and produced.
 He cowrote the track with Earl Young, Allan Felder and ex-Temptation Ron Tyson.
 Again, Baker, Harris, Young provide the heartbeat, while melodic keyboards, cascading strings and blazing horns combine to create a dramatic backdrop for Jimmy Ellis’ vocal.
 His vocal’s full of emotion and pain, as he sings “I’m Starvin’ for your love.”
 Loneliness and heartache fill his voice, before his vocal becomes a vamp, pleading and begging.
 Robert Upchurch’s interjections are timed to perfection, proving hugely effective.
 Similarly, the band provide a dramatic, emotive backdrop.
 Strings sweep and swirl, horns rasp and Baker, Harris, Young give a masterclass.
 Ron Baker’s bass and Earl Young’s drive the arrangement along and Bobby “Electronic” Eli adds his trademark funky licks.
 Meanwhile, sweeping, cooing harmonies from the other Trammps and the Sweethearts of Sigma provide the finishing touch, to Jimmy’s needy pleas.

-Ron Baker wrote, arranged and produced I Think I’ve Been Living (On the Dark SIde of the Moon).
+Ron Baker wrote, arranged and produced I Think I’ve Been Living (On the Dark Side of the Moon).
 Earl Young’s issing hi-hats and Ron Baker’s lightning-fast bass combine, as the arrangement unfolds.
 Crystalline guitar licks from Norman Harris and then banks of keyboards unite to build the drama.
 After a minute, dramatic bursts of Earl’s drums and keyboards signal the arrival of Jimmy Ellis’ pleading, heartfelt, vampish vocal.
 Tender harmonies from The Trammps and the Sweethearts sweep in.
 Soon, they grow in power and soulfulness.
 Meanwhile, the arrangement grows and grows.
 Philly Soul, funk, jazz and disco unite.
 Strings dance joyously, horns growl, keyboards add dramatic flourishes and Baker, Harris, Young produce a powerful, dramatic and funky heartbeat.
 Handclaps and harmonies give the track a gospel twist, as Jimmy Ellis unleashes one of his most impassioned vamps on Disco Inferno.
 That seems the perfect way to close Side One of Disco Inferno.

-Disco Inferno literally bursts into life.
-It’s arranged and produced by Ron “Have Mercy” Kersey.
+Side Two of Disco Inferno bursts into life, with the title-track, Disco Inferno, arranged and produced by Ron “Have Mercy” Kersey.
 The Baker, Harris, Young section are like a musical juggernaut, with drummer Earl Young driving the track along his hi-hats hissing.
 Ron Baker’s tough, funky bass matches Earl every step.
 Don Renaldo strings swirl frantically and his horns growl.
 Hypnotic keyboards play their part.
 Then when Jimmy Ellis delivers his vocal, he’s like a disco preacher.
 His powerful, grizzled vocal grabs the song.
 Soon, he’s waving his magic, like a disco wand.
 Punchy, sweeping and cooing harmonies from The Trammps and the Sweethearts of Sigma grow in power.
-It’s as if they realise something special is unfolding.
+It’s as if they realize something special is unfolding.
 It is.
 From the opening bars to the closing notes, Baker, Harris, Young are at the heart of the action.
 Earl and Ron provide a pulsating heartbeat, while Norman Harris’ jazz tinged guitar playing is subtlety personified.
 The result is a ten-minute disco Magnus Opus; an anthemic track featuring disco preacher extraordinaire Jimmy Ellis with The Trammps and Philly’s finest musicians produce one of disco’s greatest, most iconic tracks.